Florida Landlord-Tenant Law: Everything You Need to Know About!

 The landlord-tenant act in Florida outlines the rights and responsibilities of both landlords and tenants, ensuring fair practices and legal protection in rental agreements.
 It’s found in Chapter 83 of the Florida Statutes.

-What a landlord cannot do in Florida?
+What can a landlord not do in Florida?

 In Florida, a landlord cannot change locks, shut off utilities, or remove a tenant’s belongings without going through the legal eviction process.
 They also can’t discriminate or retaliate against tenants for exercising their legal rights.